songjiuchong/chat-room/README.md

 NOTICE: <br/>
-If you get error message(failed: Establishing a tunnel via proxy server failed) when entering the chat room, please close any proxy you are using.
+If you get an error message(failed: Establishing a tunnel via proxy server failed) when entering the chat room, please close any proxy you are using.